timmalstead/custom_portfolio/README.md

 //how to transition between components mounting?
 //attach meta og tags to html file before you are done

-//so the order is about projects, creative works, transitions, splash,finish nav bar themes including custom themes, og tags and add support for hi def screens too
+//so the order is about creative works, transitions, splash, finish nav bar, themes including custom themes, og tags and add support for hi def screens too

 //do a version with shallow props instead of context?